thejimbirch/catsinmyyard/wp-content/plugins/updraftplus/readme.txt

 * TWEAK: Updater in paid versions can now receive and process update information in respond to entitlement claim - one less HTTP round-trip
 * TWEAK: Improve Google Cloud authentication success message for bucket name is not defined
 * TWEAK: UpdraftVault commands now pass an instance identifier
+* FEATURE: Backups can now be uploaded to multiple instances of the same remote storage but not yet possible to add multiple instances

 = 1.13.11 - 27/Sep/2017 =